How Clutter Affects Your Mental Health: What Science Says About Stress, Sleep, and Focus.

 Reclaiming Calm, One Space at a Time

-So, if your home has been leaving you feeling overwhelmed lately, it might be time to take stock, not just of your belongings, but of how your space supports or hinders your peace of mind.
+If your home has been leaving you feeling overwhelmed lately, it might be time to take stock, not just of your belongings, but of how your space supports or hinders your peace of mind.

 Looking for more help, ideas or encouragement?